The COVID-19 pandemic has caused havoc on the economy and has had many trickle-down effects, like kids moving back in with their parents.

 The COVID-19 pandemic and quarantine around the world have given a whole new meaning to the importance of long-term care.

 Coronavirus has been a huge disruptor, and there are a lot of folks reconsidering their goals for the next year and perhaps even further down the line.

 So much changed so fast, and it’s hard to figure out what is going to happen next.
 How do you begin to get used to this new normal?

 55% of Americans pass away without a will or an estate plan.
-Here are some of the affairs that should be kept in order before we're referred to as the “dearly departed:”
+Here are some of the affairs that should be kept in order before we are referred to as the dearly departed.